krishnap25/mauve/README.md

 # MAUVE

-MAUVE is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the eponymous MAUVE measure, introduced [in this paper](https://arxiv.org/pdf/2102.01454.pdf) (NeurIPS 2021, Outstanding Paper Award).
+This is a library built on PyTorch and HuggingFace Transformers to measure the gap between neural text and human text with the MAUVE measure, introduced [in this NeurIPS 2021 paper](https://arxiv.org/pdf/2102.01454.pdf) (Outstanding Paper Award) and [this 2022 paper](https://arxiv.org/pdf/2212.14578.pdf).

-MAUVE summarizes both Type I and Type II errors measured softly using Kullback–Leibler (KL) divergences.
+MAUVE is a measure of the gap between neural text and human text.
+It is computed using the Kullback–Leibler (KL) divergences between the two distributions of text in a quantized embedding space of a large language model.
+MAUVE can identify differences in quality arising from model sizes and decoding algorithms.

 ### [Documentation Link](krishnap25.github.io/mauve/)

-### _New: MAUVE is available via [HuggingFace Metrics](https://huggingface.co/docs/datasets/how_to_metrics.html)!_
+### _New: MAUVE is available via [HuggingFace Evaluate](https://huggingface.co/spaces/evaluate-metric/mauve)!_

 **Features**: